CesarBianchi/JellyfinEasyMetadataManager/README.md

 # JellyfinEasyMetadataManager

 Jellyfin Easy Metadata Manager (Also called as "JEMM") is a free and open-source desktop tool created to help heavy users of Jellyfin Project (https://jellyfin.org/) to manage their instances.
-The main purpose of JEMM is to make it easier to fill in the metadata fields of library items and folders.
+The main purpose of JEMM is to make it easier to fill in the metadata fields of library-items and libraries.

 Recommended for managing the metadata fields of private content not available on IMDb or TheMovieDb sources.

-With JEMM, you can easily replicate the same metadata fields defined in a folder to the child-items, export and import metada from CSV files, print some reports about your media-inventory and others nice things!
+With JEMM, you can easily replicate the same metadata fields defined in a library to the child-items, export and import metadata from CSV files, print some reports about your media-inventory and others nice things!
 You can make just a little metadata update or make big changes massivelly!

 ## To download a runnable file
 If you are not a developer or do not want to download the complete source-code and build it locally, you can do directly download the runnable file [jemm_runnable-jar-with-dependencies.jar](target/jemm_runnable-jar-with-dependencies.jar) (available at: root/target/jemm_runnable-jar-with-dependencies.jar).